Wintel: Competitors

 Industry competitors took one of several approaches to the changing market.
 Some (such as Apple, Amiga, Atari, and Acorn) persevered with their independent and quite different systems.
 Of those systems, Apple's Mac is the only one remaining on the market.
-Others (such as Digital, then the world's second-largest computer company, Hewlett-Packard, and Apricot) concentrated on making similar but technically superior models.
-Other early market leaders (such as Tandy-Radio Shack or Texas Instruments) stayed with outdated architectures and proprietary operating systems for some time before belatedly realizing which way market trends were going and switching to the most successful long-term business strategy, which was to build a machine that duplicated the IBM PC as closely as possible and sell it for a slightly lower price, or with higher performance.
+Others (such as Digital, then the world's second-largest computer company, Hewlett-Packard, and Apricot) concentrated on making similar but technically advanced models.
+Other early market leaders (such as Tandy-Radio Shack or Texas Instruments) stayed with outdated architectures and proprietary operating systems for some time before belatedly realizing which way market trends were going and switching to the prevailing long-term business strategy, which was to build a machine that duplicated the IBM PC as closely as possible and sell it for a slightly lower price, or with higher performance.
 Given the very conservative engineering of the early IBM personal computers and their higher than average prices, this was not a terribly difficult task at first, bar only the great technical challenge of crafting a BIOS that duplicated the function of the IBM BIOS exactly but did not infringe on copyrights.

-The two early leaders in this last strategy were both start-up companies: Columbia Data Products and Compaq.
-They were the first to achieve reputations for very close compatibility with the IBM machines, which meant that they could run software written for the IBM machine without recompilation.
-Before long, IBM had the best-selling personal computer in the world and at least two of the next-best sellers were, for practical purposes, identical.
+Two early participants in this strategy were start companies Columbia Data Products and Compaq.
+Both developed systems designed to be highly compatible with IBM personal computers, allowing them to run software intended for IBM machines without modification.

+IBM's personal computer subsequently became the best-selling system in the market while several competing products were designed with a high degree of compatibility in order to support the same software ecosystem.

 For the software industry, the effect was profound.
 First, it meant that it was rational to write for the IBM PC and its clones as a high priority, and port versions for less common systems at leisure.

 Second (and even more importantly), when a software writer in pre-IBM days had to be careful to use as plain a subset of the possible techniques as practicable (so as to be able to run on any hardware that ran CP/M), with a major part of the market now all using the same exact hardware (or a very similar clone of it) it was practical to take advantage of any and every hardware-specific feature offered by the IBM.